 The system for measuring torque, temperature control, and recirculation force on the HVAC unit uses a pair of measuring heads.
 One of them is used to control the rotary temperature and exhalation regulator; this head measures the control target to 2Nm.
 The second head is designed to control the recirculation rod.
 It generates a linear motion and measures the actuating force in the range up to 200N.

 DC motors with planetary gearbox are used for control, which, unlike stepper motors, do not generate speed or force shocks.
 The rotation speed is controlled by a PWM signal of variable alternation and constant amplitude.
 The conversion of the rotary motion to the linear motion is carried out utilizing a precision nut bolt.

 The measuring system allows the controls to be set to the selected position at the selected speed.
 For this purpose, each measuring head is equipped with a contactless position sensor (or angular position) based on the incremental encoder principle, which gives the best repeatability and precisely defined sensitivity in comparison with the other principles.

-The measuring system itself consists of CANSAS modules for measuring bridges (force and torque), for incremental position sensing and for PWM signal generation.
+The measuring system consists of CANSAS modules for measuring bridges (force and torque), incremental position sensing, and PWM signal generation.
 All modules are interconnected via CANbus.
 The busDAQ module is also connected to this bus.
 This microprogram mainly provides:

 More information request here.